brian-watkins/elmer/README.md

 world outside the Elm application.
 Elmer simulates the Elm runtime in order to facilitate testing, but it is not intended to replicate the Elm runtime's ability to carry out commands.
 Instead, Elmer allows you to specify what effect should result from running a command.
-This is one important way that Elmer allows you to describe the pre-conditions that characterize an application behavior.
+This is one important way that Elmer allows you to describe the conditions that characterize an application behavior.

 #### Faking Effects